 Over the years, I’ve found some fun and engaging activities to help students learn about (and understand) the steps in the formation of the solar system.

-A card sort is a great activity to engage students in the formation of the solar system and assess prior knowledge.
+A card sort is a great activity to hook and engage students in the formation of the solar system and assess prior knowledge.
 I like to use simple pictures for my students to observe and sort before they learn anything about the solar system’s formation.

 2. Formation of of the Solar System Presentation and Notes

 I love to use visuals as I teach, so I like to use a quick presentation to talk about the important steps and big ideas in the formation of the solar system.
 This is a good opportunity to discuss what actually happens as students record the information with notes.
+You can find my presentation in my Formation of the Solar System Complete Lesson & Activity (shown below).

-3. Solar System Flattening Demo
+3. Solar System Videos

 4. Solar System Formation Activity (Cut and Paste)